-Six hundred and thirty-six surveys were administered to the youth participants of Camp HOPE America programs in Arkansas, Connecticut, Idaho, Louisiana, New Jersey, Oklahoma, Oregon, Tennessee, Texas, and Washington.
-A pre-camp/post-camp/30-day follow-up survey design was utilized.
+One thousand one hundred and twenty-seven surveys were administered to the youth participants of Camp HOPE America programs in Arkansas, California, Connecticut, Florida, Idaho, Louisiana, New Jersey, North Carolina, Ohio, Oklahoma, Oregon, Tennessee, Texas, Washington, and Wisconsin.
+A pre-camp/at-camp/30-day follow-up survey design was utilized.
 Children received the pre-test survey several days prior to camp.
-Post-test surveys were collected the last morning before departing from the camp and follow-up surveys were collected approximately 30 days after camp had ended.
-Individual Family Justice Centers were responsible for recruiting, selecting, consenting children and guardians, and data collection.
+At-camp surveys were collected during the week of camp, and follow-up surveys were collected approximately 30 days after camp had ended.
+Individual Family Justice Centers were responsible for recruiting, selecting, consenting children and caregivers, and data collection.